ericswildens/commander_sql_example/README.md

 # commander_sql_example

-The sql_example.js is a Nimbella Commander command source code example to output the results of a MySQL database query
+The sql_example.js is a Nimbella Commander command source code example that output the results of a MySQL database query

 To get this running, you will need to modify this: